Keyri-Co/passkey-manager/readme.md

 npm install passkey-manager
 ```

-## How It Works
+## Key Concepts

 Passkeys can be used to identify your site's users with high confidence since they're

-- a.)
-Locked to your user's device
+- Locked to your user's device
-- b.)
-Can't Be Stolen or Forged
+- Can't Be Stolen or Forged
-- c.)
-Typically Requires Biometrics to Use
+- Typically Requires Biometrics to Use

 ### Registration

-Once the user has logged in, they'll create a new passkey on their side and give you the passkey's ID and a payload - which verifies the passkey they created.
+1. Once the user has logged in, they'll create a new passkey on their side and give you the passkey's ID and a payload - which verifies the passkey they created.

-Next, you send the payload to our API to be decrypted and verified.
+2. Next, you send the payload to our API to be decrypted and verified.

-Once verified, you need to associate the passkey's ID with that user in your database.
+3. Once verified, you need to associate the passkey's ID with that user in your database.

 That's it!
 In the future, anyone who can verify ownership of that passkey ID must be _THAT_ user!
 Simple, right?